 Shawãdawa Rapé – Rupusuti

 The Shawãdawa Rupusuti Rapé is made with Tsunu ashes and a herb called Rupusuti.
 It is a medicine that cleans the veins and pores.
-According to its maker when you use this medicine it makes you sweat a lot and it cleans the toxins that make you feel bad from the body.
+According to its maker, when you use this medicine it makes you sweat a lot and it cleans the toxins that make you feel physically bad.
 Rupusuti is traditionally used for hypertension.
 A powerful blend that has an earthy effect on the body.
-By its heating effect it really makes you present in the body and connect to the ground.
-Our friend from the Shawãdawa likes to mix in special medicines of his tradition, they are in general quite specific little known herbs only known by the healers of his people.
+Through its heating effect it really makes you present in the body and connect to the ground.
+Our friend from the Shawãdawa likes to mix in special medicines of his tradition, they are in general quite specific herbs only known by the healers of his people.

 The Arara Shawãdawa

 Another characteristic ritual of the Pano groups, which is now practised by the Arara, is that aimed at recovering the luck of the hunter.
 When the hunter is out of luck, the Arara prepare the ritual of the “injection of the frog” to recover the essential qualities of the hunter: aim, vision, hearing and luck.
-They catch a campo frog and with a hook, extract the “milk” which covers its body- the milk which comes out of the frog’s head is only used for the snuff which is applied to the hunter’s dog.
+They catch a campo frog and with a hook, extract the “milk” which covers its body – the milk which comes out of the frog’s head is only used for the snuff which is applied to the hunters’ dogs.
 Then they burn two or three small circular points in the hunter’s skin with a cigarette, or with a braca, to introduce the frog’s milk.
-A small amount of milk is enough to produce vomits and evacuation, which is also stimulated by the largescale consumption of caissuma, a drink made from fermented manioc, before the injection.
-Next day, the hunter will be ready to continue his hunting activities with much greater skill and efficiency.
+A small amount of milk is enough to produce vomits and evacuation, which is also stimulated by the large scale consumption of caissuma, a drink made from fermented manioc, before the injection.
+The next day, the hunter will be ready to continue his hunting activities with much greater skill and efficiency.
 According to Arara Chico Cazuza:

 Another ritual used by the Arara to help the hunter is the use of snuff: